tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 This setting applies for [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track](https://www.eff.org/dnt-policy) standard.

-With both 'Do Not Track (DNT)' settings enabled, AdNauseam will send the DNT header and then allow all the requests from sites who have committed to respecting DNT.
+With either of the 'Do Not Track (DNT)' settings enabled, AdNauseam will send the DNT header and allow all requests to sites on the current DNT list (which is checked/updated like any other list), including any 3rd-parties on those pages.

-Technically, the following changes occur when one (or both) of AdNauseam's DNT-exception options are disabled:
+Technically, the following changes occur when either (or both) of AdNauseam's DNT-exception options are disabled:

 * <b>When "Don't hide non-tracking Ads" is checked </b> (hidingAds=true, disableHidingForDNT=true)